-Spoofing – Article
+Spoofing Fraud – Article

 Introduction

-Spoofing is a malicious tactic used in cyber attacks to deceive individuals or systems by disguising the source of a communication or the identity of an entity.
+Spoofing Fraud is a malicious tactic used in cyber attacks to deceive individuals or systems by disguising the source of a communication or the identity of an entity.
 This deceptive practice can occur in various forms, including email spoofing, IP spoofing, and website spoofing, and it poses significant risks to individuals, businesses, and organizations.
 Understanding spoofing, its types, methods, and preventive measures is crucial for enhancing cybersecurity.

 What is Spoofing?